-Attachment 5 - City's Standard Professional Services Agreement and insurance requirements.
+- 1. KJ Memorandum - 2.
+Early Draft OU-E RAP - 3.
+DTSC Order, First Amendment - 4.
+DTSC Letter to City, dated December 21, 2022 - 5.
+DTSC Letter to Mendocino Railway, dated December 27, 2022 - 6.
+City's Standard Professional Services Agreement and insurance requirements.
 If the consultant team has any issues with the City's requirements, these issues must be explicitly identified in the proposal.
+No changes to City's insurance requirements will be considered.